diptavo/TASTE/README.md

 library(TASTE)
 ```
 ## Data for Illustration:
 **TASTE** comes with an illustrative data set that can be loaded directly after installing and loading the package.
+The dataset contains summary statistics for three blood-related cancers, corresponding to 2,815, 2,829, and 2,858 proteins, respectively.
+There are 2,698 proteins that are common across all three cancer groups.  **TASTE** identifies the protein sets that are transregulated by genetic variants associated with the given set of blood cancer.

 ```r
 dat <- readRDS(system.file("extdata", "data_illustration.rds", package = "TASTE"))